huf0813/bcc-adventure-park/README.md

 ## :star: Minimum Viable Product (MVP)

-As we mentioned earlier, we need an tech that can support BCC Adventure Park in the future.
-Please consider to see these features below :
+As we have mentioned earlier, we need technology that can support BCC Adventure Park in the future.
+Please consider these features below:

 * A new Visitor can register to the system
 * Visitor can edit their account
 * Visitor can see their account
 * Visitor can remove their account
-* Visitor can do increase their balance
+* Visitor can increase their balance
-* Visitor can do expense their balance (case : enter a park)
+* Visitor can expense their balance (i.e., enter a park)
-* Visitor can see the invoices
+* Visitor can see their invoices
 * A new Park can be registered to the system
 * Park can be edited
 * Park can be seen